 For Canadian cigar lovers, and for many of those working within the premium cigar industry, the recent Canadian government issued Plain and Standardized Appearance [PSA] initiative under the Tobacco and Vaping Products Act [TVPA] has undoubtedly been a challenging pill to swallow.

 It has transformed the once intricate and artisanal cigar bands and boxes that we’ve grown to love and appreciate, into something much, much less appealing of a sight to behold.

-Under the Act, all traditionally banded cigars, and their accompanying tubes, leaflets and boxes are to be removed from shelves beginning April 1st, 2022 (the original date of November 9, 2021 was pushed back due to Covid-19).
-The replacements are arriving in the form of standardized cigar bands, tubes and boxes that are drab brown in colour (officially known as Pantone 448 C) and with a standardized font type (officially known as Lucida Sans in Pantone Cool Grey 2C).
+Under the Act, all traditionally banded cigars, and their accompanying tubes, leaflets and boxes were to be removed from shelves on April 1st, 2022 (the original date of November 9, 2021 was pushed back due to Covid-19).
+The replacements have arrived in the form of standardized cigar bands, tubes and boxes that are drab brown in colour (officially known as Pantone 448 C) and with a standardized font type (officially known as Lucida Sans in Pantone Cool Grey 2C).